 According to one study, 93% of organizations are now using cloud services.
 And the best cloud-based providers have robust security requirements that often trump the need to implement in-house — for example, Comm100 is ISO27001 certified.

-Cloud systems have better data backup, faster implementation, require no additional IT resources to support your infrastructure for servers, networks, and applications.
+Tips for avoiding this pitfall: Cloud systems have better data backup, faster implementation, require no additional IT resources to support your infrastructure for servers, networks, and applications.
 Any upgrades are received right away, so you can continue to perform at a high level with the latest software.
 Avoid the pitfalls of on-premises deployment by choosing the cloud.

 Customer engagement software solutions have enormous potential when it comes to growing businesses — however, if businesses aren’t serious about implementing them, then this potential can go to waste.
 Some companies invest significant amounts in CRMs and other engagement software systems only to see them fail after six months.
 The reason why is an improper use of the engagement tool.